Probate Q&A Series

 Detailed Answer

-When an original will has been lost, burned, destroyed or cannot be found, North Carolina law allows you to probate a copy under the solemn form procedure.
-You must show the court that the decedent executed the original will properly and that the copy accurately reflects the decedent’s wishes.
+When an original will has been lost, burned, destroyed or cannot be found, North Carolina law allows you to seek probate of a lost or destroyed will, including by offering a copy and other competent evidence.
+You must show the court that the decedent executed the original will properly and that the contents of the will can be established.
 Follow these key requirements:

 1. File a Petition for Probate in Solemn Form